Japan Ambassadors Program

 The program fee is $1,800 and includes: double occupancy accommodations in hotels, two group dinners, all breakfasts, excursions, airport transfers, local transportation, guides, museum fees, and the bullet train from Kobe to Tokyo.
 Airfare and most lunches and dinners are not included.

-Scholarships are available and details will be provided at information sessions in early spring 2024.
+Scholarships are available and details will be provided at information sessions.